stackabletech/secret-operator/README.md

 The operator injects secret data into `Pod` `Volume`s that declare a CSI volume with the `driver` `secrets.stackable.tech`.
 The volume takes the following mandatory attributes:

 - `secrets.stackable.tech/class`: The type of secret to be issued.
-Supported options:
-  - `tls`
+This corresponds to a `SecretClass` object.
 - `secrets.stackable.tech/scope`: The properties of the `Pod` that the secret should authenticate.
 Supported options:
   - `node`
   - `pod`